mejan/miniRegexParser/README.md

 No tributes accepted
 ====================

-This is a school assement and it's not done.
+This is a school assement.
 There for i do not acceept tributes til it's done.